GEORGIA'S Top Rated Hip Surgeons

 While some pelvic pain comes and goes or only lasts for a short period of time, pelvic pain that lasts for longer than six months and doesn’t improve with mild treatment is chronic pelvic pain.

-At Southern Pain and Spine, Ankur Patel, DO, RPH, Jordan Tate, MD, MPH, and the team take a patient-focused approach to providing treatment for pelvic pain with physical medicine and rehabilitation, in-office services, and medication management before considering hip replacement surgery.
+The Team at Southern Pain and Spine in Athens, Gainesville, Jasper, Newnan, and Sandy Springs take a patient-focused approach to providing treatment for pelvic pain with physical medicine and rehabilitation, in-office services, and medication management before considering hip replacement surgery.
 Our team can help you manage chronic hip pain to get you back to your everyday activities with less discomfort and better overall function.

 If you're ready to take control of your hip pain with the best hip replacement surgeons and physical medicine specialists in the Atlanta metro area, we're ready to get started with your personalized treatment plan.
 Request an appointment online at Southern Pain and Spine today.